qfma/shogun-wiki/SWIG-issues.md

 Furthermore, the SWIG magic might be very interesting for other projects, so it could be a good idea to pull it out from the Shogun source tree into a seperate mini-project.

 ## Initial draft
 See [here](https://github.com/shogun-toolbox/shogun/pull/2567).
 Reduce the size of SWIG's from 991480 to 813388.
+Peak memory usage from 2.4GiB to 1.9 GiB.
 This is just due to a few include guards.

 ## Why SWIG is big
 Every method in Shogun's header files that are included in the ```modular.i``` generates a couple of lines in the SWIG output.
 In particular, templated methods are expensive as they are instantiated for all basic data-types in Shogun.
 The way to solve this therefore must be to reduce the number of methods exposed to SWIG.
 [Here](https://github.com/shogun-toolbox/shogun/issues/2562) is the top 10 list of classes with most methods exposed to the modular interfaces.